 Step #3: Brush the Finish on the Wood

-Once you have applied stain to the surface of your wood dining table, it is time to apply a finish.
-A clear finish will help protect your table from spills and stains.
+Now, let’s protect your table with a clear finish that guards against spills and stains.
 Start by stirring your polyurethane topcoat so that it is evenly mixed.

 Common Supplies Needed for Dining Table Refinishing

-Refinishing a dining table is a great way to give an old piece of furniture new life.
-It’s also a relatively easy project that most people can do with just a few basic supplies.
-Here’s what you’ll need to get started.
+Refinishing a dining table is a fantastic way to breathe new life into an old piece of furniture.
+The best part is, it’s a pretty straightforward project that most folks can tackle with just a few basic supplies.
+So, let’s dive into what you’ll need to kickstart this makeover.

 Estimated Cost For a Dining Table Finishing Project